• Revenue Memo

 • ensuring compliance with emerging regulations such as the EU’s Digital Markets Act

 While WhatsApp doesn’t report standalone R&D figures, it benefits from Meta’s substantial research investment.
-In 2024 alone, Meta's R&D spending reached approximately $43.8 billion, covering infrastructure, AI, privacy, and product innovations.
+In 2024 alone, Meta’s R&D spending reached approximately $43.8 billion, covering infrastructure, AI, privacy protocols, and product innovations.

 Marketing and growth initiatives

-Historically, WhatsApp relied primarily on word-of-mouth for growth, spending very little on marketing.
-In recent years, however, it has ramped up efforts in various markets.
+Historically, WhatsApp relied primarily on word of mouth for growth, spending very little on marketing.
+In recent years, however, it has ramped up its marketing efforts in various markets.

-Exact marketing spend figures aren't disclosed for WhatsApp.
-But Meta’s overall marketing and sales expenses exceeded $16 billion in 2023, with WhatsApp's share steadily increasing as Meta prioritizes growth in new markets.
+Exact marketing spend figures aren’t disclosed for WhatsApp.
+But Meta’s overall marketing and sales expenses exceeded $11 billion in 2024, with WhatsApp’s share steadily increasing as Meta continued to prioritize growth in new markets.

 One-off costs

-WhatsApp has incurred substantial expenses building out global payment integrations, such as partnerships with UPI in India and PIX in Brazil.
+WhatsApp has incurred substantial expenses with its expansion of global payment integrations, such as partnerships with UPI in India and PIX in Brazil.
 These integrations required extensive technical development, regulatory approvals, and financial service partnerships across multiple countries.

 One-off legal costs also weigh heavily.
 WhatsApp has faced fines and regulatory scrutiny worldwide, including GDPR-related penalties in Europe, antitrust investigations by the Indian Competition Commission, and compliance investments to meet new rules like the EU’s Digital Markets Act.
 Although not recurring, these legal battles and policy adjustments have demanded sizable investments of time, money, and technical resources.